If you don’t know the future, can you plan for it?

 Unfortunately, many seniors don’t want to think about losing their physical or cognitive abilities.
-As Chandelle points out, they still can go up and down the stairs of their home, so they don’t want to think about a time when they aren’t able to do so.
+They still can go up and down the stairs of their home, so they don’t want to think about a time when they aren’t able to do so.
 They can still drive, and don’t want to anticipate having to relinquish the car keys.

 Some future needs are more predictable than others.
 For example, seniors who receive an early diagnosis of dementia or Parkinson’s disease know they will eventually need a long-term care community that can provide a progressive continuum of care.

 The key is to recognize that lifestyle adjustments will need to be made.
 When you are willing to accept changes and by planning ahead, seniors can stay in control of their lives by making provisions for the future.

 What are some of the things for you as a senior to think about when forming a care plan?